 The most popular trekking is certainly the Valley of the Seven Triglav Lakes, located in the very heart of the park.
 The highland glacier valley is 8 km long and stretches between 1300 m and 2200 m above sea level.
 There are seven lakes in the valley.
 Their waters flow across Bohinj Lake all the way to the Black Sea.
 Only from the highest lake water continue to the Soča river and then to the Adriatic Sea.

-Our tours around Triglav National Park last for one, two or three days.
+Our tours around Triglav National Park hiking tours last for one, two, or three days.
 If you like, we can extend them for an additional day, to reducing the daily effort.
-In each case you will sleep in mountain huts.
+In each case, you will sleep in mountain huts, with beautiful surroundings.